Tamara Mascara: Career

-At the 59th Eurovision Song Contest in Copenhagen Mascara was the Make-up artist for Conchita Wurst representing Austria who won the competition.
+At the 59th Eurovision Song Contest in Copenhagen, Mascara was the Make-up artist for Conchita Wurst representing Austria who won the competition.
 She also was part of the Austrian postcard, a recording that introduces each country before their performances.

 Beginning in the end of 2016, Mascara started a YouTube channel, themed mostly around Cosmetics and Drag.
-In 2018 she launched her own eyelash collection.
+In 2018, she launched her own eyelash collection.

 As a testimonial for an open and LGBT-friendly Vienna she often collaborates with the Vienna Tourist Board, and visits cities and Christopher Street Days around the world, like in Tokyo or Rome.

 For the Austrian edition of Sprite's Stay Fresh commercial, an international campaign against mobbing and hate on the Internet, Mascara is the lead representative.
 The company supports the Austrian telephone counselling for children (Rat auf Draht) and other social projects.

-2018 she played Madame Oh in Mara Mattuschka's queer drama film Phaidros.
+In 2018, she played Madame Oh in Mara Mattuschka's queer drama film Phaidros.